g-e-kenney/prettyClusters/README.md

 #### Options
 - `imgGenes` Filename.
 IMG-formatted metadata file for genes of interest.
 Can also be the name of the equivalent object or object subset from the previous suite member.
 Required.
 - `imgNeighbors` Filename.
 IMG-formatted metadata file for neighboring genes.
 Can also be the name of the equivalent object or object subset from the previous suite member.
 Required.
 - `geneFormat` Filename.
-Tab-delimited text file that provides key for annotation.
+Comma-delimited text file that provides key for annotation.
+Columns: geneSymbol (genE, annotation gene name to be assigned), fusion (yes/no, is this a fused version of other genes in the list), Requirement (all/any, which families must match to assign annotation - all/any), Pfam (pfam00001, with additional families separated by spaces), Tigrfam (TIGR00001, additional families separated by spaces), Hypofam (hypofam1, ditto), IMG.Term (0001, ditto), InterPro (IPR000001, ditto), Color (#000000, if manual color assignment is required, otherwise leave empty).
 Required.
 - `geneName` Text.
 The name of your gene family of interest - used for filenames and figure labels.
 Required.
 - `efiRepnodes`	T/F. Signals when you are working with a repnode subset - just for labeling filenames.
 Defaults to FALSE.
 - `neighborNumber` Integer.
 The number of neighboring genes that will be shown on either side.
 Required.